 - 1. The judge shall be disciplinarily liable under the law. - 2.
 The judge shall be dismissed by decision of the High Judicial Council when: - a) Committing serious professional or ethical misconduct which discredit the position and the image of the judge in the course of performing the duty; - b) Sentenced by a final court decision for commission of a crime. - 3.
-The judge shall be suspended from duty by decision of the High Judicial Council when:
+The judge shall be suspended from duty by decision of the High Judicial Council when: - a) Upon him/her is imposed the personal security measure of "arrest in prison" or "house arrest" for commission of a criminal offence: - b) He/she obtains the capacity of the defendant for a serious offence committed intentionally; - c) Disciplinary proceedings being initiated under the law".

-- a) Upon him/her is imposed the personal security measure of "arrest in prison" or "house arrest" for commission of a criminal offence; - b) He/she obtains the capacity of the defendant for a serious offence committed intentionally; - c) Disciplinary proceedings being initiated under the law". - 4.
-Against the dismissal decision may be appealed to the Constitutional Court.
+4. Against the dismissal decision may be appealed to the Constitutional Court.

-- 1. The High Court has original and review jurisdiction.
-It has original jurisdiction when adjudicating criminal charges against the President of the Republic, the Prime Minister, members of the Council of Ministers, deputies, judges of the High Court, and judges of the Constitutional Court. - 2.
-For a unification or change of judicial practice, the High Court has the right to select specific judicial issues for examination in the joint college. - 1.
-The High Court shall examine issues concerning the meaning and application of the law in order to ensure the unification or development of case law, in accordance with the law. - 2.
+- 1. The High Court shall examine issues concerning the meaning and application of the law in order to ensure the unification or development of case law, in accordance with the law. - 2.
 For the amendment of the case law, the High Court shall review in the Joint Chambers specific judicial issues decided by the chambers, in accordance with the law.

-- 1. Judicial decisions must be reasoned. - 2.
-The High Court must publish its decisions as well as the minority opinions. - 3.
-The state bodies are obliged to execute judicial decisions.
+- 1. Judicial decisions shall be reasoned. - 2.
+The High Court shall publish its decisions as well as the minority opinions. - 3.
+State organs must execute judicial decisions.